tianao1105/Tianao_Familiar_MDDN242/README.md

 ## Inputs

-### Input 1 — Mouse click
+### Input 1: Mouse click

 Clicking is the most direct form of attention.
-It's deliberate — you have to mean it.
+It's deliberate; you have to mean it.
 Feeds Wickman, exits auto-battle, and activates the microphone on first click.

-### Input 2 — Time and weather
+### Input 2: Time and weather

-The background changes with the real hour (midnight navy → dawn rose → midday sage → dusk violet) and with weather data — rain cools and darkens it, snow brightens it, storms deepen it.
+The background changes with the real hour (midnight navy → dawn rose → midday sage → dusk violet) and with weather data.
+Rain cools and darkens it, snow brightens it, storms deepen it.
 The idea was that Wickman exists in the same environment as the person watching him.

 ### Additional inputs

-**Microphone** — activates on first click.
+**Microphone**: activates on first click.
 Loud sounds trigger the excited state.
 Wickman reacts with things like "Are you talking to me?"
 There's a ~5 second cooldown between triggers.

-**Tab focus** — Need rises twice as fast when the tab is hidden.
+**Tab focus**: Need rises twice as fast when the tab is hidden.
 He knows when you've switched away.

 ### Inputs considered but not used

-Keyboard shortcuts — felt like controlling a game rather than caring for something.
-Scroll input — triggered too easily while browsing other content in the same session.
+Keyboard shortcuts: felt like controlling a game rather than caring for something.
+Scroll input: triggered too easily while browsing other content in the same session.

 ---